Prof Li Jiangtao

 Inevitably, mechanism design models operate on many assumptions about how people will respond to rules and what will motivate them.
 Assumptions make economic modelling more straightforward.
 One standard assumption, for example, is the level of strategic sophistication of the agents.
 But this comes with an obvious weakness.

-“It’s safe to say that everyday real-life people are not as rational as is assumed in typical models,” Professor Li points out.
+“It’s safe to say that everyday real-life people are not as rational as is assumed in typical models,” Li points out.

 “Mechanisms work well when you have identified the optimal mechanism for a particular set of assumptions, and the assumptions are true.
 But they fail miserably in the much more frequent cases where people act ways that make the assumptions false and unhelpful.”

-Given this dilemma, Professor Li is steering his research towards robust mechanism designs that work on a broader set of assumptions and so predict outcomes in a larger set of situations.
+Given this dilemma, Li is steering his research towards robust mechanism designs that work on a broader set of assumptions and so predict outcomes in a larger set of situations.
 He hopes this approach can lend greater credence to the data models and analyses used in the field.

 “If we can relax these assumptions, we can make more practical mechanism designs and so be more helpful to real-life policymaking,” he adds.

-Empirical evidence is important to this goal, says Professor Li.
+Empirical evidence is important to this goal, says Li.
 He plans to conduct experiments by implementing mechanisms in controlled environments and testing whether the results match up with the theoretical findings.

-In support of this research, Professor Li is grateful to have twice received the Lee Kong Chian Fellowship, an annual award for research excellence.
+In support of this research, Li is grateful to have twice received the Lee Kong Chian Fellowship, an annual award for research excellence.

 “With the funding, I can meet with other researchers and initiate potential collaborations.
 I can also run experiments to test my theoretical findings and revise my models to coincide with actual behaviour even more,” he says.
 “I’m very privileged to win the award.”

-As he continues to run the numbers on his models, Professor Li hopes to inspire fellow researchers and students alike to see the value of game theory and mechanism design in analysing real-life phenomena—understanding “what happens, why things happen, and what will happen” in the world around us.
+As he continues to run the numbers on his models, Li hopes to inspire fellow researchers and students alike to see the value of game theory and mechanism design in analysing real-life phenomena—understanding “what happens, why things happen, and what will happen” in the world around us.